yujin-dev/yujin-dev.github.io/_posts/2023-03-23-migration.md

 | OBJECT | JSON |
 | ARRAY | Array |

+### [Snowflake] Stage format type

+`snappy`

+Snappy compression is a fast and efficient compression algorithm designed to compress and decompress data at high speeds.
+It was developed by Google and released as an open-source software in 2011.

+Snappy is designed to be fast rather than offering the highest compression ratio possible.
+It achieves high compression and decompression speeds by using a very simple algorithm that operates directly on the input data without requiring any pre-processing or complex data structures.

+Snappy works by dividing the input data into small, fixed-size blocks and compressing each block independently.
+This allows Snappy to take advantage of the local redundancy in the data and achieve high compression ratios without the overhead of more complex algorithms.

+Snappy is particularly well-suited for use cases where data needs to be compressed and decompressed quickly, such as in distributed systems and big data processing applications.
+However, its relatively low compression ratios make it less suitable for use cases where storage space is at a premium.

 # Reference
 - [Purpose of ESCAPE_UNENCLOSED_FIELD option in file-format and how to use it](https://community.snowflake.com/s/article/Use-of-ESCAPE-UNENCLOSED-FIELD-option-in-file-format)